jorrete/django-qunit-ci/README.md

 urlpatterns += qunit_urlpatterns()
 ```
 This only adds one URL (/django_nose_qunit_test/), and it returns a 404 unless
-QUnit tests have been initialized as part of a test run.
+DEBUG is True or QUnit tests have been initialized as part of a test run.
 6. Install PhantomJS (http://phantomjs.org/), a headless web browser used to
 run the tests.
 Either make sure the "phantomjs" executable is in your PATH or
 set the QUNIT_PHANTOMJS_PATH Django setting to be the full path to it.